Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 * ``experimental/XXX`` are where *experimental* features are being developed.
 These branches can be created, removed or rebased at will.
-If you base your developments on someone else's experimental branch, let them know in order to coordinate those changes !
+If you base your developments on someone else's experimental branch, let them know in order to coordinate those changes!

 When a bug is discovered, it should be fixed on the oldest stable branch it affects (and that is still actively maintained), and then *cascade-merged*